SeriousOldMan/Simulator-Controller/Docs/Backlog.md

   2. Better answers by the Strategist, when a pitstop cannot be recommended
   3. Simple on-track coaching mode for the Driving Coach **without** a connected LLM.
   4. Direct critics by the Coach for the last section during on-track coaching (needs real time telemetry)
+  5. Extend "Session State.json" with on-track coaching instructions
-  5. Integrate support for LAMs
+  6. Integrate support for LAMs

 #### Session Database
   1. Active validation of value ranges in settings definitions